Swathi971/Lab-Notes/DevOps/Git_and_GitHub/GitHub_SSH.md

 ### SSH Authentication: Local to Remote (Key-Based)
-How to authenticate from your local machine to a remote server via SSH using key-based authentication
+How to authenticate from your local machine to a remote server via SSH using key-based authentication.
 1. **Check Existing .ssh Directory**
 ```commandline
 ls -a